williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 depend on your development environment and what you are comfortable with using.

-If you aren't sure what web server to use, or don't have one set up already, an easy web server to set up on Mac OS X or GNU/Linux is the `SimpleHTTPServer` that is included with `python`.
+If you aren't sure which web server to use, or don't have one set up already, an easy web server to set up on Mac OS X or GNU/Linux is the `SimpleHTTPServer` that is included with `python`.